Basic Composition - Rule of Thirds

 When something has captured your attention and desire to photograph it, you look at it through the camera’s viewfinder or back panel.
 At this point, you are viewing the scene within the confines of the camera’s frame.
 This is where rules of composition come into the picture.
 The term “rules of composition” seems like an oxymoron, especially in art.
 But here is the thing, an artist's personal vision relies on the rules of composition because the rules work aesthetically, and they apply very well to nature photography.
-Probably the most important composition rule and the one I consistently use (but also have learned I can break it now and then) is the rule of thirds.
+Probably the most important composition rule and the one I use often (but also have learned to break it now and then) is the rule of thirds.

 Basically, rule of thirds describes how a scene can be divided horizontally and vertically, as illustrated above.
 If you have a camera, you may have seen this grid in the viewfinder or back panel.
 The lines are guides to help you create a balanced and aesthetically pleasing composition.
 In fact, the four intersections indicate the areas for placing important elements in the composition.
 Quite often, when I compose a scene, I am making every effort to place certain elements on one of these intersections or very close to them.
 Here are a couple more examples.